akissinger/chyp/README.md

 Finally, the `simp` tactic applies a list of given rules as much as possible to both the `LHS` and `RHS` then compares the resulting diagrams.
 It could be the case that the given set of rules is non-terminating (i.e. they can be applied forever without reaching a normal form), in which case `simp` gives up after 256 rule applications.

-This can be very useful if the set of rules provided actually yields unique normal forms.
+This can be very useful if the set of rules provided actually yields unique normal forms, or in rewriting lingo the rules are [confluent and terminating](https://en.wikipedia.org/wiki/Rewriting).
 For example, the monoid laws:

     gen u : 0 -> 1
     gen m : 2 -> 1